 Select worksheet

-If you have several sheets in your file, the next step is to choose which of the sheets you want to use in your import.
-Select that worksheet and select continue.
+If your file contains multiple sheets, the next step is to choose which sheet you want to use for the import.
+Select the worksheet you'd like to use, then click continue.

 Select column headings

-This step makes it possible to have other information at the top of your file, such as sample data or other information and still be able to import the interesting data.
+This step means you can have other information at the top of your file — such as sample data or notes — and still be able to import the data you actually need.

 Match columns against Next Project

-Now it's time to match the columns in your file against columns in Next Project.
-Select for each column in your file which column in Next Project it corresponds to.
+Now it's time to match the columns in your file to the corresponding columns in Next Project.
+For each column in your file, select which Next Project column it should map to.

-NOTE: The columns must match 1 to 1, i.e. if your file has First Name and Last Name in two different columns, you will not be able to match this against Next Project's columns that contain both first and last name.
+NOTE: Columns must match one to one.
+For example, if your file has First Name and Last Name in two separate columns, you won't be able to map these to a single Next Project column that contains both first and last name.

 Match values against Next Project

-In the same step that you match columns, you can also match values in your file against values found in the base registers in Next Project.
+In the same step where you match columns, you can also match the values in your file against values found in the base registers in Next Project.

-Tip: You also have the option to do this in later steps, but it is convenient to do this directly here
+Tip: You also have the option to do this in later steps, but it's convenient to take care of it here.

-NOTE: If the value you wish to match against is not in the drop-down list, you must first enter it in Next Project.
+NOTE: If the value you want to match against doesn't appear in the drop-down list, you'll need to add it in Next Project first.

 Preview the final result